Frequently Asked Questions

 How do I close my account?

-You must fill out a Request to Close Water/Sewer Account form and fax it to the number listed on the form.
+You must fill out a Request to Close Water/Sewer Account form.

 How do I update my information, add a name, or change the name on the account due to marriage, divorce, or death?

-If changing mailing information or phone number, you may contact the office at 304-267-4600, provide your account number and request the information be updated or complete the back of the bottom portion of your bill to mail in with payment.
+If changing mailing information or phone number, you may contact the office at 304-267-4600 OR email request to: firstname.lastname@example.org (be sure to provide your account number and information to be updated) OR complete the back of the bottom portion of your bill to mail in with payment.

-If adding a spouse or co-applicant, complete a new Application for Water and Sewer Service form.
+If adding a spouse or co-applicant, complete a new online Application for Water and Sewer Service form.

-If changing the name due to marriage, divorce or death, complete a new Application for Water and Sewer Service form.
+If changing the name due to marriage, divorce or death, complete a new online Application for Water and Sewer Service form.
+Be sure to email or fax a copy of all applicable legal document supporting these changes.

 I have just bought/rented a new property and I need to transfer the water service into my name.
 What should I do?

-You must fill out an Application for Water and Sewer Service.
+You must fill out an online Application for Water and Sewer Service form.
 If your property is served by Berkeley County Sewer, this single application process will also activate the sewer service.
 The person listed on the application will need to provide a photo id and the security deposit.
 For a typical single family residence, the security deposit is $50 for water and $125 for sewer.

 What forms of payment are accepted for a water bill?
 Can I make a payment over the telephone?